 High-Quality Baselayer – You don’t like to wear cotton long underwear (it traps the sweat on your skin and makes you feel cold from the inside out), so why should your cragbaby?
 Yes, a high quality wicking fabric such as merino wool is expensive, and true your kids are growing like weeds, but if your kid is cold and wet, the whole family will be miserable.
 Our family’s baselayer favorites are Icebreaker and Polarn O. Pyret.
-In the interest of full disclosure I must mention that Cragbaby was “sponsored” by Icebreaker (meaning they gave us gear, and I reviewed it), but I can assure you all that I would never recommend a product that I didn’t have first hand experience with as a superior product.
+In the interest of full disclosure I must mention that we recieved our Icebreaker gear for free, but I can assure you all that I would never recommend a product that I didn’t have first hand experience with as a superior product.
 Both companies use merino wool, which is amazingly soft, breathable, and still wicks away moisture to keep you warm and dry.
 Take advantage of the gift-giving season to splurge on a nice set of long john’s for your tyke.
 If budget is an issue, you can probably get away with just one pair – if it means they are so dirty by the end of the weekend that you have to peel them off of your child, keep in mind the mantra “God made dirt, dirt don’t hurt.”

 Chalkbag – Non-climbing families might be tempted to skip over this suggestion, but a chalkbag can be an excellent asset to any outdoor family’s gear stash, regardless of whether you own a harness or have ever tied into a rope.
 A sweet and creative friend of mine actually crocheted us a baby-sized chalkbag as a shower gift before C was born, and we of course clipped it onto our backpack carrier, initially just for giggles and a conversation piece.
 However, we’ve since come to realize that its actually pretty handy to have a free-swinging, removable container that your toddler can open and close on their own.
 When C was little we used it for easy access burp cloths and teething rings – nowadays its the perfect nook to stuff important toddler things like rocks, sticks, and matchbox cars.
 You can get a chalkbag anywhere that climbing gear is sold, but